 How To Clean And Maintain Your Rowing Machine

 Rowing machines have a few moving parts and they will require some maintenance every now and again.
 So, follow these below tips in order to keep your home rowing machine in prime operational condition.

 - An important part of rowing machine maintenance is to regularly check the nuts, screws, and bolts for tightness.
-Some rowing machines can produce a lot of vibration which will loosen connectors.
+Some rowers can produce a lot of vibration which will loosen connectors.
 Make sure to check all connectors and tighten them if necessary.
 You can try shaking the seat.
 If the seat is loose or wobbly, tighten the guide rails and the wheels.
 Also, make sure that the handle is securely connected to the chain or strap (if there is a chain or strap).

 - You need to keep good care of the guide rail where the seat moves back and forth, which is also true for the seat rollers.
 You want a continuous, smooth, and bump free glide.
 So, take a cloth or rag along with some warm water and wipe down the rail and the guide wheels on the seat in order to remove dirt and stuck on grime.

 - If you have a rowing machine with hydraulic resistance, make sure the cylinders are not leaking.
 If they are leaking, they will need to be replaced.

 - If you have a rower with a chain, make sure to wipe it down with a damp cloth every now and again.
 Also, grease it up with some rowing machine lubricant or generic chain lubricant (bicycle lubricant is a decent option).